In this article, you’ll find answers to questions like:

 You already know that reading is important for learning, but it’s also a great way to show your toddler love and attention.
 If you spend a few minutes every day with your children and a book, they will remember it their entire lives.

-“When my mother read “The Gingerbread Man” to me, she couldn’t skip anything because I knew all the pages,” says former Debbie Battles, director of elementary education at the School District of Palm Beach County.
+“When my mother read 'The Gingerbread Man' to me, she couldn’t skip anything because I knew all the pages,” says Debbie Battles, former director of Elementary Education at the school district.
 “I still know every word: ‘You can’t catch me, I’m the gingerbread man!’
 It’s a memory of my mother that I will always have.”

 Just like Battles’s infatuation with the gingerbread man, children often want to read the same book over and over.
 You may get sick of it, but children memorize words by their sounds even before they start reading by themselves, Battles says.

-Build reading on your child’s tendencies and interests.
+Build reading through your child’s tendencies and interests.
 “At the zoo, my favorite part was seeing the monkeys,” Battles says.
 “Let your child dictate a simple sentence.
 It’s their words.”

 • Set aside a quiet, cozy place to spend a few minutes reading with your toddler every day.

 • Start with picture books and talk about each picture before you read.

 • Your child wants to be like you, so let your child see you reading.

 • Read with expression and take time to ask your child questions about what you are reading.